 Starting the day right is extremely important, and whether you have a good breakfast or not can determine how you feel for the rest of the day.
 As the weather gets cooler it’s always good to wake up to a breakfast that’s filling, tasty and warm, and that is filled with protein to help you last a long day.

-That is why I developed this recipe for chocolate buckwheat porridge that’s gluten-free.
-Using buckwheat groats as the base, this porridge keeps you feeling satiated for much longer because of its high fiber content, and the cocoa powder gives the porridge taste as well as provides you with magnesium, a mineral that most women tend to crave.
+That is why I developed this gluten-free recipe for chocolate buckwheat porridge.
+Using buckwheat groats as the base, this porridge keeps you feeling satiated for much longer because of its high fiber content, and the cocoa powder gives the porridge flavor as well as provides you with magnesium, a mineral that most women tend to crave.
 The porridge is also sweetened with just enough maple syrup to make it sweet without overdoing the sweetness.

 This chocolate buckwheat porridge can be made from scratch in just 30 minutes, so if you get it cooking when you wake up, it will be done by the time you’re all dressed and ready to eat.
 I strongly recommend it eaten with fresh strawberries, which go great with the chocolate taste, as well as sliced almonds and some seeds for an extra boost of protein.

 Learn how to add more hormone-balancing ingredients to your meals with our FREE 15 Breakfasts to Rebalance Your Hormones guide here.